 Parents’ Learning Allowance

 For full time students who have dependent children.
 This award is dependent on household income, maximum award £1,669.

 For full time students with adult dependents.
 This award is dependent on household income, maximum award £2,925.

 The Disabled Students Allowance helps with costs you incur when attending you course, as a direct result of your Disability.
 You should contact the Disability Service for more information on the application procedure: 01204 903478.

 PGCE/Cert Ed Bursary

 There may be additional support available from the government for PGCE/Cert Ed students in the form of government bursaries.
-For the latest information please visit the link below:

-Specifically, Nick Boles, the Skills Minister, has stated:
+Specifically, the government stated:

 To support the FE sector to recruit sufficient specialist maths and English teachers, we are pleased to confirm that the Government will continue to fund the FE initial teacher training bursaries for a further two years (16/17 and 17/18).
 Over the past three years, this scheme has provided over 1,000 bursaries, with over 850 of these supporting graduates to train to teach maths or English.